The Return of the Living Dead: Home video

-The film was originally released on DVD in the U.K. by Tartan Home Video on March 19, 2001.
+The Return of the Living Dead was originally released on DVD in the U.K. by Tartan Home Video in 2001.
 Up until 2012, this was the only time it had been issued in its original form.
 In early 2002, a fan-led online campaign was started, which attracted the attention of the director and many of the cast and crew.
 Several of them commented online that the popular and robust efforts of campaign organizer, Michael Allred, were the direct result of not only the DVD release but that MGM created new supplements due to overwhelming fan support.

-On August 27, 2002, MGM released a Special Edition DVD in the U.S. with a new cut of the movie (with music alterations due to copyright issues) with a commentary by O'Bannon and a documentary on the making of the film.
+In 2002, Metro-Goldwyn-Mayer, the owner of Orion Pictures, released a Special Edition DVD in the U.S. with a new cut of the movie (with music alterations due to copyright issues) with a commentary by O'Bannon and a documentary on the making of the film.
 The cover of the DVD case for the 2002 release glows in the dark.
-On September 11, 2007, a Collector's Edition of the film was released with additional extra features involving the cast.
+In 2007, a Collector's Edition of the film was released with additional extra features involving the cast.
 The different home video releases have featured different soundtracks, often changing the songs used.
 Also, the basement zombie's ("Tar-Man") voice was altered.
 Originally, the zombie had a higher, raspier voice that can still be heard in theatrical trailers and releases that contain the original audio.

-A 25th anniversary edition was released on September 14, 2010, exclusively for Blu-ray Disc.
+A 25th anniversary edition was released in 2010, exclusively for Blu-ray Disc.
 The Blu-ray Disc version is a 2-disc combo pack with both a Blu-ray Disc and DVD.
-This release is very similar to the MGM/Fox print from three years earlier.
+This release was very similar to the MGM/Fox print from three years earlier.

-On June 4, 2012, Second Sight Films in the U.K. released DVD and Blu-ray Disc versions of the film where the original audio and soundtrack in its original form can be selected, the first time since 2001 a release has had this option.
+In 2012, Second Sight Films in the UK released DVD and Blu-ray Disc versions of the film where the original audio and soundtrack in its original form can be selected, the first time since 2001 a release has had this option.
 The release had its first insight into the movie with the inclusion on a booklet (claimed to be based on Ernie's notes from the events of the film) which was edited from Gary Smart and Christian Seller's publication The Complete History of The Return of the Living Dead.

-Scream Factory released a 30th anniversary Collector's Edition Blu-Ray on July 19, 2016.
+Scream Factory released a 30th anniversary Collector's Edition Blu-Ray in 2016.
 It contains a new 2K scan of the interpositive, along with including the original mono audio.
 Though note while everything else was restored (the original "Tar-Man" voice and the other songs), the song "Dead Beat Dance" by The Damned could not be restored.
 MGM also released another edition with hand-drawn cover art.

+In 2022, Scream Factory released a 4K Ultra HD Blu-ray release featuring a "2022 4K scan of the original camera negative" and all the content from the previous 2016 Blu-ray release.

+On October 13, 2025, Arrow will be releasing a 4K Ultra HD Blu-ray in the UK.
+While most songs are intact, "Dead Beat Dance" by The Damned has been replaced.